Decathlon/sports-docs/source/includes/_authentication.md

 `PUT`, and `DELETE` requests.
 Remember: this is for internal use only.

 <aside class="notice">
-  You can obtain instruction by contacting the development team through our
+  You can obtain instructions by contacting the development team through our
   <a href="https://plus.google.com/u/2/communities/110282251333522025242">Google Community</a>
 </aside>